-Trump signs four executive orders after economic relief talks with Democrats collapsed

-WASHINGTON — President Donald Trump on Saturday signed several executive orders that he said would provide economic relief to millions of Americans, moving forward after talks with Democrats faltered.
+Trump attempts to wrest tax and spending powers from Congress with new executive actions

+He also bemoaned how Democrats had refused to accept his demands during the recent negotiations, but attempted to brush it aside, saying four measures he signed Saturday “will take care of pretty much this entire situation.”

+He mischaracterized the legal stature of the measures, referring to them as “bills.”
+Congress writes and passes bills, not the White House.
+The documents Trump signed on Saturday were a combination of memorandums and an executive order.

-One of the executive orders would aim to provide $400 in weekly unemployment aid for millions of Americans whose $600 in weekly benefits expired last month.
-But some of this money would be required to be paid by states, many of which are already dealing with major budget shortfalls and have pleaded with Congress for more aid.
+One of them aims to provide $400 in weekly unemployment aid for millions of Americans whose $600 in weekly benefits expired last month.
+Trump said 25 percent of this money would be paid by states, many of which are already dealing with major budget shortfalls and have pleaded with Congress for more aid.
+The federal contribution would be redirected from money at the Federal Emergency Management Agency.

-Two of the other executive orders would relate to eviction protections and student loan relief.
+Another of the documents attempts to defer payroll tax payments from September through December for people who earn less than $100,000.
+The impact of this measure could depend on whether companies decide to comply, as they could be responsible for withdrawing large amounts of money from their employees’ paychecks in a few months when the taxes are due.

-And the fourth executive order would seek to defer payroll tax payments from August 1 — retroactively — through December for people who earn less than $100,000.
-He said if he wins reelection he would seek to extend the deferral and somehow “terminate” the tax.
-The tax funds Social Security and Medicare benefits, and it’s unclear what will happen to those programs without the money.
+The president said if he wins reelection he would seek to extend the deferral and somehow “terminate” the amount of taxes that are owed.
+The payroll tax funds Social Security and Medicare benefits, and it’s unclear what will happen to those programs without the money.

-The first three issues had been the subject of talks with congressional Democrats, which faltered on Friday.
-The payroll tax initiative is one Trump has sought for more than a year with little congressional support.

-Trump signed the orders during a press event in Bedminster, N.J.
-On Friday, Trump acknowledged that the executive orders could be controversial and prompt lawsuits.
+Two of the other executive actions are related to eviction protections and student loan relief.

+As the economy started to deteriorate rapidly in March because of the coronavirus pandemic, Congress passed a $2 trillion law called the Cares Act.
+That law, among other things, provided $600 in enhanced weekly unemployment benefits through July, protected certain people from eviction through July, and gave student loan borrowers more flexibility through September.
+The White House and Democrats had spent the past two weeks working on a deal to extend those provisions, but talks collapsed on Friday.

+Trump had tried to insist that Congress include a payroll tax cut as part of the talks, but Democrats and Republicans rejected the idea.
+Trump has sought repeatedly to cut payroll taxes, even before the pandemic hit, and on Saturday he took his first unilateral action related to the tax, attempting to defer collection of these taxes.

+“This scheme is a classic Trump con: play-acting at leadership while robbing families of the support they need,” Sen. Ron Wyden, D-Ore., wrote on Twitter.
+“This ‘plan’ fails to reinstate supercharged unemployment, and would throw already overburdened state programs into chaos, making it harder to get benefits out the door.”

 Democrats on Friday signaled they were still holding out hopes that talks with the White House could be revived.

+Some experts have said the president has no legal basis to unilaterally extend unemployment benefits.
+The president on Saturday told reporters, “We have a lot of money that was unspent,” referring to the Cares Act.

+House Democrats in May passed a $3.4 trillion bill that they wanted to serve as the next economic relief measure, but it was rejected by the White House and Senate Republicans as too costly.
+Congressional Democrats in recent days had tried to seek a compromise, saying they were willing to cut $1 trillion off their stimulus package but that the White House’s negotiators rebuffed their overtures.

 Trump signed the orders two weeks after key parts of the $2 trillion Cares Act expired.
 The law passed in March with bipartisan support but the White House and Democrats were unable to reach agreement on legislation to deal with expiring provisions.